Planning a Community Approach to Diabetes Care in Low- and Middle-Income Countries Using Optimization: CHW Provider Problem

 The result is obtained by evaluating the binary variable $z_{t}$ for the two possible enrollment states $z_{t-1}$.
 Lemma~\ref{lemma-1} demonstrates that, if a patient is enrolled in the intervention in period $t-1$, it is more likely they will stay enrolled in future periods irrespective of the CHW visit.
 Next, we consider the structure of the terminal value function. \begin{lemma} With probability one, $V_N(b_N,s_N,\theta_N,z_{N-1}) = \mathbbm{1}(b_N \leq \delta)$ is nondecreasing in $z_{N-1}$. \end{lemma}

 The proof consists of evaluating the threshold function $V_N$ for different values of $z_{N-1}$ and relies on the fact that, in period $N$, the value function only depends on the FBG state.
 Lemma~\ref{lemma-2} demonstrates that, if a patient is enrolled in the penultimate time period, they are more likely to have their FBG in control than if they are not.
 With these lemmas, we can establish our primary structural result with the following theorem, which has its proof completed by induction.
-The base case follows from the fact that $V_N(z_{N-2})$ is a composition of nondecreasing functions ($V_N(z_{N-1})$ and $z_{N-1}(z_{N-2})$), and therefore also nondecreasing.
+The base case follows from the fact that $V_N(z_{N-2})$, the evaluation of $V_N$ for a given disturbance sequence at a particular state in time $N-2$, is a composition of nondecreasing functions $V_N(b_N,s_N,\theta_N,z_{N-1})$ and $z_{N-1}(z_{N-2},y_{N-1})$), and therefore also nondecreasing.
 The induction step follows a similar process, in addition to evaluating the maximum of monotonically nondecreasing functions.

 \begin{theorem} Given the dynamic programming equations in \eqref{dp-single-patient-last-period}, $V_t(b_t,s_t,\theta_t,z_{t-1})$ is nondecreasing in $z_{t-1}, \forall t\in \mathcal{T}$.
 Since $z_{t-1}\in\{0,1\}$, this is equivalent to $V_t(b_t,s_t,\theta_t,0) \leq V_t(b_t,s_t,\theta_t,1), \forall t\in \mathcal{T}$ with probability one. \end{theorem}